punnoose04/FitnessTracker_Group12/Fitness Tracker phase 4/README.txt

 THIS CODE WAS RAN ON VSCODE

-please make sure you have sql installed on system, change the .env file to match sql information, install node.js on your system, install express.js using npm install express in the terminal after node.js is installed on your system, and install mysql2 with the command "npm install mysql2" in the terminal.
+please make sure you have sql installed on system, change the .env file to match sql information, install node.js on your system, install express.js using "npm install express" in the terminal after node.js is installed on your system, and install mysql2 with the command "npm install mysql2" in the terminal.

+Also, do "npm install express-session"

 Please look at the schema.sql to create the same database with the same table with the same information. use the code in the schema inside of SQL to create the same databases used.